Hip Dysplasia in Dogs

 Owners would be wise to err on the conservative side with pups who are of one of the breeds that are most frequently plagued with hip dysplasia.
 Jumping should be extremely limited – and daily jogging with a dog under a year old is ill-advised in a vulnerable breed.
 Photo by Anita Kot /Getty Images

-In contrast, the PennHIP method can be used to detect if a puppy is likely to develop hip dysplasia.
-This method can be used in puppies as young as 4 months old.
-Only veterinarians who have undergone specialized training can utilize the PennHIP method to screen for and diagnose hip dysplasia.
+In contrast, the University of Pennsylvania Hip Improvement Program (PennHIP) method can be used to detect if a puppy is likely to develop hip dysplasia and can be used in puppies as young as 4 months old.

 Dogs on lockdown in demand-Breeders and associations concerned